SEO Glossary

 Referrer: A referrer is a page from which a user at your site has just come.
 Referrals are often spoken about in context with Search Engine Results and where site traffic has been gained from.

-Refresh Tag: The meta refresh tag is a device used to redirect a user to a different page of your website.
-The Refresh tag does have its practical uses but is most commonly used when implementing Spam techniques such as doorway pages.
+Refresh Tag: The meta refresh tag redirects a user to a different page on your website.
+It has practical uses but is most commonly used when implementing spam techniques such as doorway pages.

-Robot: Also known as a spider or a crawler, a robot is a piece of software designed to visit different types of documents found online.
+Robot: Also known as a spider or a crawler, a robot is software designed to visit different types of documents found online.
 These documents are then stored on a hard drive and indexed.
-Search engines often use crawlers to gather data about the website on the internet.
+Search engines often use crawlers to gather data about websites on the Internet.

-Robots.txt: A file produced by the webmaster of certain sites to try and tell a search engine spider or robot how to behave within a particular site.
-This is often used when people would rather that the information on their site is not displayed in search engine results.
+Robots.txt: A file produced by the webmaster of certain sites to tell a search engine spider or robot how to behave within a particular site.
+This is often used when people would rather not have the information on their site displayed in search engine results.

 Search Engine Glossary – S

-Scooter: The AltaVista Spider (or robot or crawler – whatever you want to call it ; ).
-Note – This bot is no longer active under the name “scooter”.
+Scooter: The AltaVista Spider (or robot or crawler—whatever you want to call it).
+Note that this bot is no longer active under the name “scooter.”

 Search Engine: Search engines are websites designed to index web pages and regurgitate them to site visitors when a request is made for a topic or keyphrase.
-There are hundreds of Search Engines, the 3 main ones being MSN, Yahoo!
-And Google.
+There are hundreds of Search Engines, the three main ones being MSN, Yahoo!, and Google.

 SEO: Sort hand for the Phrase Search Engine Optimisation.
-SEO is a process that can improve the visibility of a website in search engine results pages (SERPs).
-It can help to increase website traffic and leads, and it can also help to improve the overall ROI for a business.
+SEO is a process that can improve a website’s visibility in search engine results pages (SERPs).
+It can increase website traffic and leads and improve a business’s overall ROI.

 SERP: Shorthand for the term Search Engine Results Page.
-This is often discussed when people are talking about the effects of SEO on their site, or when talking about how well (or badly) their site is performing in the Search Engines.
+This is often discussed when people talk about the effects of SEO on their site or how well (or poorly) their site performs in search engines.

-SEMrush: Semrush is a powerful online tool used for SEO analysis.
-It can help you improve your website’s ranking on search engines, and provides valuable insights into your competitor’s strategies.
+SEMrush: Semrush is a powerful online tool for SEO analysis.
+It can help you improve your website’s ranking on search engines and provide valuable insights into your competitors’ strategies.
 I highly recommend trying Semrush if you’re looking to boost your website’s traffic and performance.

 Slurp: The Yahoo!
 Spider (or robot or crawler – whatever you want to call it ; ).